-Environmental Assessments of trade negotiations can be found in the List of Environmental Assessments.
+Environmental Assessments of trade negotiations conducted to date can be found in the List of Environmental Assessments.

 Framework for environmental assessments

-Consistent with the Government of Canada's strong commitment to sustainable development, the Cabinet Directive on the Environmental Assessment of Policy, Plan and Program Proposals outlines ministers’ expectations for strategic environmental assessment of policy, plan and program proposals.
-In accordance with the Cabinet Directive, Foreign Affairs, Trade and Development Canada developed the Framework for Conducting Environmental Assessments of Trade Negotiations, which establishes the process and analytical requirements for conducting assessments and systematically identifies and evaluates the potential environmental impacts of an initiative.
+Consistent with the Government of Canada's strong commitment to sustainable development, the 1999 Cabinet Directive on the Environmental Assessment of Policy, Plan and Program Proposals (Directive) outlines ministers’ expectations for strategic environmental assessment of policy, plan and program proposals.
+In accordance with the Cabinet Directive, Foreign Affairs, Trade and Development Canada developed the Framework for Conducting Environmental Assessments of Trade Negotiations (Framework) in 2001, which established the process and analytical requirements for conducting assessments and systematically identify and evaluate the potential environmental impacts of an initiative.
 The 2001 Framework was revised in 2020 and has now been superseded by the Environmental Assessments of Trade Agreements: Process and Revised Framework.
 The revised Framework was developed following consultation across the department and government, Provincial and Territorial governments (PTs), Indigenous peoples, the Environmental Assessment Advisory Group (EAAG), as well as domestic and international experts.
 Changes to the revised EA Framework include ensuring that the new Framework is consistent with 2010 Cabinet Directive, Canada’s inclusive approach to trade, and supports progress on Canada’s Federal Sustainable Development Strategy and the Sustainable Development Goals of Agenda 2030.

 - to address public concerns by documenting how environmental factors are being considered in the course of trade negotiations.